NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Alchemical Horror.md

   - name: ""

   - name: "Alchemical Reaction"
-    desc: "  **Trigger** The alchemical horror takes damage from an alchemical bomb\n**Effect** The volatile substances that compose the alchemical horror froth outward as they react with the bomb.
+    desc: "  **Trigger** The alchemical horror takes damage from an alchemical bomb\n* * *\n\n**Effect** The volatile substances that compose the alchemical horror froth outward as they react with the bomb.
 The bomb's full effects affect creatures in every space within 15 feet of the alchemical horror, and splash damage affects creatures 5 feet beyond that."

 abilities_mid:
   - name: ""